lyynxxx/stakingnode/os/README.md

 # will not ban a host which matches an address in this list.
 Several addresses
 # can be defined using space (and/or comma) separator.
 For example, add your
 # static IP address that you always use for login such as 103.1.2.3
-ignoreip = 9.10.11.12
+ignoreip = 103.1.2.3

 # configure nftables
 banaction = nftables-multiport
 chain     = input

-# Enable custom sshd protection (failed preauth messages are not present in journal...)
+# Enable custom sshd protection (failed preauth messages are not present in journal if you not use aggressive mode!
+So use it.)
-[fail2ban-sshd]
+# Don't forget to update your own SSH PORT!
+[sshd]
 enabled  = true
 port     = 2992
 filter   = sshd[mode=aggressive]